-The richest man in New Zealand is buying a pricey pad at HFZ Capital Group’s “the XI,” a boost to a high-stakes project where brokers have sales are slow.
+The richest man in New Zealand is buying a pricey pad at HFZ Capital Group’s “the XI,” a boost to a high-stakes project where brokers have said sales are slow.

 Private equity executive Graeme Hart, who has a reported net worth of more than $7 billion, is in contract for a $34 million penthouse at the property, the Wall Street Journal reported.
 If it closes at asking price, the five-bedroom, 5,783-square-foot unit will have gone for nearly $5,900 a foot, well above average condo prices along the High Line.